Saturday, 21 April 2012

 I'd responded to a newspaper advertisement, one of the many which I'd answered, but this time I'd wangled an interview.
 With a renewed spark of optimism, I arrived at the store’s head office about ten minutes early and was promptly instructed to have a seat in the reception waiting area, and of course, wait.

-After an hour or more of what felt like endless waiting, nothing happening and no one coming for me, I began asking when I'd be able to meet with the person who'd telephoned the day before and invited me to come in.
+After an hour or more of what felt like endless waiting, nothing happening and no one coming for me, I began inquiring as to when I'd be able to meet with the person who'd telephoned the day before and invited me to come in.
 All this time I'd remained cool, calm and collected just in case I was being tested, so I was shocked upon hearing that the person I was supposed to be meeting with wasn't in the office and wasn't coming in.
 I was never informed of this minor detail when I arrived, and all the more annoying was that no prior effort whatsoever had been made to either contact me and cancel the appointment, or have someone else conduct the interview.

 Anyway, a sympathetic employee came out, hastily arranged for me to see the Assistant Traffic Manager, but right after I was ushered into his office, he informed me he was short-staffed and too busy to waste time with an interview.
 I thought this was good news and the reason why I was here, but instead he told me to leave.
 Desperate for a job, I swallowed my pride, kept my mouth shut, turned around, walked out and kept on going, but inside I was seething with anger.